 In March 2026, Friends of the San Juans was joined by 12 nongovernmental organizations that work in Washington State on environmental and public health and safety issues in submitting comments opposing the proposed Burrard Inlet dredging project that would significantly expand Trans Mountain exports throughout the Salish Sea.

 Friends is monitoring and engaging in all permitting related to the expansion of Trans Mountain’s Puget Sound pipeline.
-Friends submitted comments with the Whatcom Environmental Council on a recent application submitted by Trans Mountain to the Northwest Clean Air Agency.
+Friends submitted comments with five Washington State environmental and public health organizations on a recent application submitted by Trans Mountain to the Northwest Clean Air Agency.
 Trans Mountain recently withdrew that permit application.
 Friends also submitted comments on another Puget Sound pipeline project in 2024.

 Friends is tracking the expansion of Canadian tar sands crude oil exports and is dedicated to leveraging all available resources to limit increases in oil tanker traffic and oil spill risks in the Salish Sea.